Shafie247/PaymentIntentsIntegration/README.md

 Project:
 Custom integration for Stripes PaymentIntents API using Node and React.
-Overall purpose is to generate a friction report on the documentation provided and the journey of building a custom integration.
+Overall purpose of the project is to generate a friction report on the documentation provided and the journey of building a custom integration.

-Goals:
+Goals: With this repo you should be able to complete the following steps,

 1. Create a PaymentIntent on the server
 2. Collect payment method details on the client
 3. Submit the payment to Stripe from the client
 4. Asynchronously fulfill the customer’s order

 Client side code: app.js
 To get it up and running input